 A list of various tools for different purposes you'll find yourself using:

-YY-CHR.net: unlike what its name implies, this isn't an online tool - it's a more up to date version of YY-CHR rewritten in C#.
+YY-CHR.net (note: link leads to the creator's Japanese page.
+You can find the download link right there, to the right of "● Download".): unlike what its name implies, this isn't an online tool - it's a more up to date version of YY-CHR rewritten in C#.
 It adds some very welcome features, like save prompt when closing an unsaved project and window zoom for better viewing.
-It has a rather big drawback in not having the stamp tool the original program had, so if you plan to use this program make sure you still have the old one around in case you need stamping (you can copy-paste from one tool to another).
+It also comes with a separate, general-purpose palette editor, although it doesn't seem to do as much as the paletting tools we already have for SMW Hacking purposes.

-Graphic Editor: a tool that emulates YY-CHR and adds a bunch of new features as well such as an exact replica of Lunar Magic's palette editor.
+Graphic Editor: a tool that emulates YY-CHR and adds a bunch of new features as well, such as an exact replica of Lunar Magic's palette editor built in the program.
 It is also specifically made for Super Mario World, unlike YY-CHR which is made for multiple titles.
-Unfortunately, the stamp tool in this one is somewhat broken, so, much like YY-CHR.net, you'll need the old YY-CHR around to do stamping.
+Unfortunately, the stamp tool in this one is somewhat broken, so you'll need YY-CHR around to do stamping.

 MassRotate: allows scaling and rotating SNES and GB (layer 3) graphics.